Quickstart

 # Visit a documentation site

 Congratulations!
-You've successfully connected a Steel browser session with browser-use to create an AI web agent.
+You've successfully connected a Steel browser session with browser-use to automate a task with AI.